AceSCav/Fasta-Entrez-Loader/README.md

 Usage
 	Run the script with the following arguments:

-  	python Script.py "database" "organism" x
+  	python3 Script.py "database" "organism" x

 	database: Name of the NCBI database (nucleotide, protein)
 	organism: Name of the target organism (Homo sapiens)